baileywall/email_application/README.md

 ## next steps

-If I had more time, the first thing I would want to do is create a better system of creating the POST requests, and a better place to put the API tokens.
-It would be more ideal if a third or fourth email service could be easily added, as the way the application is structured right now makes it impossible.
+If I had more time, the first thing I would want to do is create a cleaner system of creating the POST requests that I send to the email clients.
+It would be ideal if a third or fourth email service could be easily added, but the way the application is structured right now makes that impossible.

 With even more time, I would want to think more about how the program is waiting on the email services.
 This is the most obvious place I see the program having an issue with scaling.
-With a language like Java I think creating threads could be a good solution, but with Node.js I would need to investigate more.
+With a language like Java I think creating threads would be a good solution, but with Node.js I would need to investigate more.